SamikshaRana28/smart-market-watchlist/README.md

   outcomes instead of just asserting significance and moving on.
 Deduped to one flagged event per symbol per calendar day so the 45s auto-refresh doesn't spam duplicate rows for the same flag
+- **News context** — the stock detail page fetches recent headlines for the symbol via `/market/{symbol}/news` and shows them as "related context," never as a claimed cause for a price move

 ## Stack